- Prayer and Worship

 - About USCCB

-The Coalition of Catholic Organizations Against Human Trafficking consists of national and international Catholic agencies working to eliminate the scourge of human trafficking.
+The Coalition of Catholic Organizations Against Human Trafficking (CCOAHT) consists of national and international Catholic agencies working to eliminate the scourge of human trafficking.
 The main purposes of the Coalition are to:

 Formulate plans for combating trafficking and serving its victims